 NASSCOM, India’s industry association for the IT and IT-enabled products has formed an SME Council for its SME members.

 During an economic slowdown, the last thing your business should worry about is where you will continue your operations.
 For many startups in tier 2 and tier 3 cities, co-working spaces are a boon.
 With a co-working space, you do not have to worry about high operational setup costs.
 There are over 180 co-working spaces in tier 2 cities, you just need to choose the right one.
 Co-working spaces provide for all the operational requirements, legal know-how, CA facilities as well as mentoring options to a new enterprise.

 Tips to keep your small business afloat in a bad economy:

 The most overlooked form of capital requirement in the MSME sector is working capital.
 You need to keep up positive cash flow for your business to continue operations smoothly, so

 Keep up with your customers – especially the high-payers

 Customers can play a big role when it comes to keeping things in check for your business.
 Who are your loyal customers?
 This is where having an online presence really helps.
 There are tools that can help you keep track of your customers.
 At this time, implement smart loyalty marketing strategies to increase customer trust.
 Stay on top of marketing trends – what are customers looking for, how can you solve their daily challenges – and act on it!

 Do you really need to order expensive supplies?
 Sell off old inventory that you don’t need.
 If you have expensive warehousing and shipping facilities, cut down expenses and opt for a cheaper shipping partner that takes care of these for you.
 Like we mentioned, reduce your real estate needs.

 Keeping track of expenses wisely:

 We discussed going online, but how do you keep track of your daily accounts?
 Who needs to pay you?
-Instead of chasing down vendors for payments and manually entering ledgers, you can avail online apps that will take care of this for you.
+Instead of chasing down vendors for payments and manually entering ledgers, you can avail yourself of online apps that will take care of this for you.